cloud-design-dev/ibmcloud-vpc-packer/README.md

 ### Provisioner Blocks

-- Provisioners use builtin and third-party software to install and configure the machine image after booting.
-Provisioners prepare the system for use:
+Provisioners use builtin and third-party software to install and configure the machine image after booting.
+Provisioners prepare the system for use by performing common tasks such as:

+- Update kernel modules
+- Add system users
+- Deploy and configure software

+While there are a number of `provisioners` supported by Packer, the most common are: [File](https://www.packer.io/docs/provisioners/file), [Shell](https://www.packer.io/docs/provisioners/shell), [Shell (local)](https://www.packer.io/docs/provisioners/shell-local), and [PowerShell](https://www.packer.io/docs/provisioners/powershell).

 ```hcl
   provisioner "file" {